 - Kratom is addictive and produces tolerance, dependence and withdrawal effects

-If you struggle with kratom use, contact The Recovery Village Palm Beach to speak with a representative about how addiction treatment can help.
+If you struggle with kratom use, contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how addiction treatment can help.
 You deserve a healthier future, call today.

 Drug Enforcement Administration.
 “DEA announces intent to schedule kratom.”
 August 30, 2016.
 Accessed August 7, 2019.